kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

-The Kubernetes control plane will be down, so no new Pods get scheduled. kubelet may still be able to start or or restart containers if it already received all the relevant updates (Pod, ResourceClaim, etc.).
+The Kubernetes control plane will be down, so no new Pods get scheduled. kubelet may still be able to start or restart containers if it already received all the relevant updates (Pod, ResourceClaim, etc.).

 ###### What are other known failure modes?